-You should not use this medicine if you have ever had a severe allergic reaction to ceftazidime or any other cephalosporin antibiotic, such as:
+Ceftazidime can cause serious or life-threatening allergic reactions.
+You should not use ceftazidime injection if you have ever had a severe allergic reaction to an antibiotic, such as:

 if you are malnourished.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using ceftazidime.